ludvigla/semla/cran-comments.md

 We thank the CRAN Submissions team for their detailed and insightful remarks.
 We have addressed each of the remarks and answered with a few comments, viewed below.

-As a general note, the tutorials placed in the folder "vignettes/" is deliberately included in the package `.Rbuildignore` file to be excluded from the package build.
+As a general note, the tutorials placed in the folder "vignettes/" are deliberately included in the package `.Rbuildignore` file to be excluded from the package build.
 Therefore, we have not updated the content of those files.

 <br>